jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 2 - Ansible/Lab 2 - Ansible.md

         personal_token: "{{ bottoken }}"
         message: "Your Name : Found Device - {{ result.ansible_facts.ansible_net_hostname  }}"
 ```
+Side note : This module is pending final committment to the next version, but I have loaded it on the Code Camp box.

 ---
 # Backup then make a change
 This is a good time to make a new file, copy the header and provider variables, then use this as your task.